 Popular bitcoin hardware wallets include Ledger, Passport, Trezor, BitBox, Blockstream Jade, and Coldcard.
 There are more hardware wallets out there, but these are some of the longest running, most trusted brands.
 I highly recommend NOT buying something random because it’s cheap or you think it’s unique-looking.
 There are many off-brand wallets that have been proven to be insecure and put your bitcoin at risk!

 The benefit to a hardware wallet is that you know your “keys” are always securely kept offline, and you can physically secure your device in a home safe or other secure hiding place.
-The downside is that you need to learn how to use the piece of hardware, need to memorize a pin, and that you need a secure hiding place for the device.
+The downside is that you need to learn how to use the piece of hardware, you need to memorize/secure a pin number, and you need a secure hiding place for the device.

 Popular Mobile Wallets